sheikhhamza012/odoo-inventory-manager/README.md

 # POS BOM Integration

-This Odoo addon integrates Bill of Materials (BOM) functionality with Point of Sale, automatically deducting BOM components from inventory when products with BOM are sold.
+This Odoo addon integrates Bill of Materials (BOM) functionality with Point of Sale, providing comprehensive BOM validation and automatic inventory deduction when products with BOM are sold.

 ## Features

-- **BOM Integration**: Seamlessly integrates existing BOM data with POS
+- **Dual-Level BOM Validation**: Validates BOM stock both when clicking on products AND when confirming orders
+- **Real-time Stock Checking**: Instant validation when products are selected in POS
 - **Automatic Inventory Deduction**: When a product with BOM is sold, the BOM components are automatically deducted from inventory
-- **Stock Validation**: Prevents sales when insufficient stock is available for BOM components
+- **Comprehensive Error Handling**: Clear error messages showing which BOM components lack sufficient stock
+- **Configurable Validation**: Enable/disable BOM validation per POS configuration
+- **Fallback Data Loading**: Automatically fetches BOM data if not initially loaded
 - **Visual Indicators**: Shows BOM products in product views and POS interface
-- **Flexible Configuration**: Enable/disable BOM usage per product
+- **Debug Support**: Built-in debugging tools and console helpers

 ## Installation